TheMineCommander/HeadBands/README.md

 # HeadBands
-Just a little HeadBands program I made for online fun
+Just a little HeadBands program I made for online fun.
+To play, have both people run it and follow the instructions with an external timer.